wd-bootcamp/web-exercises/sessions/recap-project-1/quiz-app/README.md

 ## Deploying Your Project

-🚀 Project Deployment to GitHub Pages is required: Please adhere to the deployment guidelines outlined in your repository's documentation (`docs/deployment-github-pages.md`) for detailed instructions.
+🚀 Project Deployment to **GitHub Pages** is required: Please adhere to the [deployment guidelines](https://web-bootcamp-docs.neuefische.de/deployment) for detailed instructions.

 ## Tasks